Voice Recognition Technologies

 Open the Speech System Preferences pane.

-Click the Speech Recognition tab, and click the Settings tab.
+Click the Speech Recognition tab, and click the Settings subtab.

 Click the On button for Speakable Items.

-In addition to Siri, the "personal assistant" that has received much fanfare since it's release your Apple mobile OS includes the "keyboard dictation".
-Both Siri and the keyboard dictation use cloud-based speech recogntion.
+In addition to Siri, the "personal assistant" that has received much fanfare since it's release, your Apple mobile OS includes the "keyboard dictation".
+Both Siri and the keyboard dictation use cloud-based speech recognition.